 Re-live the 18th Century at Prairie du Rocher

-At Fort de Chartres, experience 18th Century living first-hand.
+At Fort de Chartres, you can experience 18th Century living first-hand.
 The last of three 18th Century forts in the United States, Fort de Chartres served as the epicenter for the for the Illinois County French Administration from 1720-1763.
 The archaeological remains of this remarkable stone fort are meticulously preserved for visitors to discover.

-While you’re visiting, make sure to spend time at the picturesque Creole House, built in 1800 by Dr. Robert McDonald who migrated to Prairie du Rocher from South Carolina.
+Make sure to spend time at the picturesque Creole House, built in 1800 by Dr. Robert McDonald who migrated to Prairie du Rocher from South Carolina.
 Later on, the house served as the birthplace of Henry Clay Hansroughs, the first Congressman from North Dakota.

 — The Illinois Office of Tourism